 - Don’t smoke or use tobacco products

 Many dental insurance plans cover preventive dental care, and some cover it 100%.
 This means services like routine exams, cleanings and X-rays won’t cost you anything out-of-pocket.
 You may have to pay a deductible or copay, but never the full price of the work performed.
 Note: Some dental plans come with limits, so be sure you understand the details of your coverage before booking a dentist appointment.

 If you’re looking for dental insurance for preventive dental care, Humana can help.
-We offer a broad range of dental plans with varying levels of coverage, many with low monthly premiums.
+We offer a broad range of dental plans with varying levels of coverage, many with affordable monthly premiums.
 Some of our plans also feature no waiting periods, which means you could get covered in about 5 days.
-To see plans and prices in your area, check out our Humana Insurance Company dental insurance page.
+To see plans and prices in your area, check out our Humana dental insurance page.